by Tony Vidler

 The key to adjusting successfully and transitioning from a lifestyle business to a commercial enterprise which can absorb the increasing cost of client acquisition together with the increasing overheads is to create leverage everywhere possible inside the practice.

-Without introducing leverage we are trapped by the amount of hours and energy each individual practitioner has, and the trends of consumerism.
-They are the two achilles heels of pure fee-based advisory work: the limitations of practitioner time, together with consumers array of lower cost alternatives.
+Without introducing leverage we are trapped by the amount of hours and energy each individual practitioner has, and the trend of increasingly transient consumerism.
+They are the two achilles heels of pure fee-based advisory work: the limitations of practitioner time, together with consumers array of lower cost alternatives and willingness to pursue them.

 Reinvesting a reasonably high proportion of earnings into better systems, greater capacity, more effective marketing systems, growing good people in the firm in support roles and so forth needs to being now, if it hasn’t already begun.
 Those who fail to do so will have the same customer acquisition costs generally, but each additional customer will demand more of the practitioners time and energy which results in hitting full capacity at some point.
 And THAT just put a cap on personal earnings for the adviser together with minimising the likely capital growth of their business.